 The next item on our list is the fabulous Adorox Pineapple Slicer, which the manufacturer claims can de-core and slice a pineapple in half the time it would take a competing pineapple corer.
 While we didn’t exactly measure the time it took us to de-core a pineapple, we have noticed that it works a bit more easily than some of the other corers on our list.

-That is probably down to the fact that it is equipped with serrated knife, which makes it easier to slice through the pineapple, possibly leading to faster de-coring times.
-It is made of a sturdy stainless steel, and it is completely dishwasher safe.
-The knob is made of a textured plastic, in an ergonomic shape which helps you get a firm grip on the corer as you are slicing.
+That is probably down to the fact that it is equipped with a serrated knife, which makes it easier to slice through the pineapple, possibly leading to faster de-coring times.
+It is made of sturdy stainless steel, and it is completely dishwasher safe.
+The knob is made of textured plastic, in an ergonomic shape which helps you get a firm grip on the corer as you are slicing.
 The knob is fully detachable, so this corer is also dishwasher safe.

 What we liked about it: This pineapple corer feels really solid, and the ergonomic knob it’s equipped with really does help with the grip.
 We found the serrated knives to be a fantastic addition to the entire concept of a pineapple corer, as it helps make the process easier.
 The only downside is that serrated knives tend to dull more quickly than regular ones.